rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 Cloud, we recommend that you prepare it offline by using a local installation of XenServer.

-For instructions for preparing an image on Linux, see [Create a server image for the Rackspace Open Cloud](/how-to/creating-an-ubuntu-1310-image-for-the-rackspace-open-cloud).
+For instructions for preparing an image on Linux, see [Cloud image creation format and process](/how-to/cloud-image-creation-format-and-process).

 ### Prepare an image online in another cloud